or-fusion/pao/README.md

 This package was derived from the capabilities in **pyomo.bilevel** and **pyomo.dualize**, which are now deprecated.

-Pyomo is available under the BSD License, see the LICENSE.txt file.
+PAO is available under the BSD License, see the LICENSE.txt file.

 ### Documentation